MinBZK/opendesk/README.md

 ## Testing

-We use conftest to write tests against structured configuration data
+We use conftest to write tests against structured configuration data.

+Question: should we add checkov and trivy checks

 ## Secret Management